Skip to main content

 (3) Physician assistant as defined in section 4730.11 of the Revised Code.

-(D) To be eligible for enrollment in the CPC program, the CPC will have at least five hundred attributed medicaid individuals determined using claims-only data, attest that it will participate in learning activities as determined by ODM or its designee, and share data with ODM and contracted MCOs;
+(D) To be eligible for enrollment in the CPC program, the CPC will have at least five hundred attributed medicaid individuals determined using claims-only data, attest that it will participate in learning activities as determined by ODM or its designee, and attest that it will share all requested data with ODM and contracted MCOs;

 (E) To be eligible for enrollment in the CPC for kids program, the CPC entity will:

-(1) Be a CPC entity that participates in ODM's CPC program for the same performance period; and
+(1) Be a CPC entity that participates in ODM's CPC program for the same performance period.

 (2) Have at least one hundred fifty attributed pediatric medicaid individuals determined using claims-only data.